angelabier1/retsly-js-sdk/Readme.md

 ## Building Retsly Components

   Retsly components should be built using [component.io](https://github.com/component/component).
   Components should follow the naming context retsly-js-`name`.
-All components will be added to the [wiki](#);

-  Subsequently, this will allow anyone to install these components and include them into their source using require:
+All components will be added to the [wiki](#) This will allow anyone to install these components and include them into their source using require:

   ```javascript
     var Component = require('retsly-js-component');